Sea Salt and Olive Oil-Crusted Baked Potato Recipe

 How to cook Sea Salt and Olive Oil Baked Potatoes

-7. Let the potatoes cool for about 15 minutes.
+- Let the potatoes cool for about 15 minutes.
 They need to be cool enough to handle.
 Using a dish towel or a paper towel (or your hand if you don't mind), massage the potato in your hand gently to break up the inside of the potato without breaking the skins.
-Then use a knife to make a slit 2/3 of the way down the centers and push in at each end to widen the slit.
+Then use a knife to make a slit 2/3 of the way down the centers and use your hands to compress them in at each end to widen the slit.
 Doing this helps fluff your potato inside and keep your toppings from running out of the ends.
 If you want to fluff the insides further before topping, use a fork to carefully stir it up.

 NOTES:

-OPTIONAL TOPPING IDEAS: Butter, Sour Cream, Chives, Cheddar, chopped Bacon, Queso and Jalapenos, Broccoli and cheese, Caramelized onions and Swiss, Sour cream and salsa, or Chili: Beef or White Chicken.
+OPTIONAL TOPPING IDEAS: Butter, Sour Cream, Chives, shredded Cheddar, chopped Bacon, Queso and Jalapenos, Broccoli and cheese, Caramelized onions and Swiss, Sour cream and salsa, or Chili (Beef or White Chicken.)
 The sky is the limit!

 Calories